arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-autocomplete-feature/ide-v2-autocomplete-feature.md

 ![Suggestion for autocompletion (LED_BUILTIN).](assets/autocompletion-feature-img04.png)

-**5.** Now if we mark the following parameter, `uint8_t mode`, delete it, and instead start writing **OUT**, we will see the suggestion for `OUTPUT` appear, as the autocomplete feature is triggered once more, which we can also autocomplete.
+**5.** Now if we mark the following parameter, `uint8_t mode`, delete it, and instead start writing **out**, we will see the suggestion for `OUTPUT` appear, as the autocomplete feature is triggered once more, which we can also autocomplete.

 ![Suggestion for autocompletion (OUTPUT).](assets/autocompletion-feature-img05.png)